egshipp/Shipp-Thesis-Data-Fusion-for-Spatial-Point-Processes/README.md

 Sim_Data folder - Holds all simulated data used in for results and discussion in thesis

-Data_Fusion_Simulation_Study.R - R script of MCMC algorithm as well as process for simulating the point process
+Data_Fusion_Simulation_Study.R - R script of MCMC algorithm as well as process for simulating each point process

 Simulation_Analysis.R - R script for analysis of simulated data and posterior intensity surface estimates